Bunli

 async executeCommand(commandName: string, options: Record<string, any>) {

-const command = getCommandApi(commandName as any)
+const command = getCommandApi(commandName as any);

 // Type-safe option validation